Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Main Results

 Theorem \ref{coro2} is an alternative form of Theorem 1 in \cite{2020Sun} and hence its proof is omitted.
-The benefit of the new expression in \eqref{eq_coro2_opt_solution}-\eqref{coro2_eq23} is that they allows to character $\beta$ based on the optimal objective value ${\mathsf{mse}}_{\text{opt}}$ and the sampling rate constraint \eqref{eq_constraint}, in the same way as in Theorems \ref{thm1}-\ref{thm_new}.
+The benefit of the new expression in Theorem \ref{coro2} is that it allows to character $\beta$ based on the optimal objective value ${\mathsf{mse}}_{\text{opt}}$ and the sampling rate constraint \eqref{eq_constraint}, in the same way as in Theorems \ref{thm1}-\ref{thm_new}.
 This appears to be more fundamental than the expression in \cite{2020Sun}.
+The new form of optimal sampling policy of Wiener processes was also discovered in \cite{TsaiINFOCOM2020} without considering the constraint on \eqref{eq_constraint}.